 We have continued to offer the Enablers Leadership Programme to community leaders from Western Sydney.
-Completing our eighth year of offering the programme to around 264 participants.
+Completing our eighth year of offering the programme to around 300 participants.

-We have also conducted a Train-the-Trainer programme for volunteer mentors.
+We have also conducted a Train-the-Trainer programme for 12 volunteer local mentors from Mt Druitt.